bandprotocol/bandchain-docs-archived/docs/joining-testnet/join-as-a-testnet-validator.md

 # }
 ```

-And now you have become a validator on BandChain Laozi mainnet.
+And now you have become a validator on Bandchain Laozi testnet #6.

 Happy staking :chart_with_upwards_trend:, and may the **HODL** be with you.